diogorainhalopes/IE-avaas/useful_information.md

 To create the database schema you can do it directly in the EC2 instance with the following command and script:

-(`sudo yum install mariadb` if you dont have mysql cli tool installed) mysql -h avaas-database-1.cienya3ax72e.us-east-1.rds.amazonaws.com -P 3306 -u root -p
+(`sudo yum install mariadb` if you dont have mysql cli tool installed) mysql -h database-avaas.cdqfozbwe56d.us-east-1.rds.amazonaws.com -P 3306 -u admin -p

 paste the mysql_script into the command line